Right Food for Healthy Skin

-Make sure that you add lots of vegetables to your meals, plus delicious fruits as well as extra vitamins.
+Make sure you add lots of vegetables, delicious fruits, and extra vitamins to your meals.
 Also, use extra virgin olive oil on your salads.
-A study showed that women who consumed higher amounts of olive oil (more than 2 teaspoons) had 31 percent fewer signs of aging compared to people who ate less than a teaspoon, so if that’s not a good reason to drizzle it on your veggies, nothing is!
+A study showed that women who consumed higher amounts of olive oil (more than two teaspoons) had 31 percent fewer signs of aging compared to people who ate less than a teaspoon, so if that’s not a good reason to drizzle it on your veggies, nothing is!

 Wash your meals down with delicious green tea; a study published in the Journal of Nutrition in 2011 revealed that people who drank green tea daily for 12 weeks had smoother, more elastic skin than a control group.
 Green tea contains catechins like EGCG, which boost blood flow and oxygen to your skin, keeping it healthy.

-Topical products and facials are fantastic ways to keep your skin looking its best, but if you are really serious about treating your largest organ with love and care, invest in some of the ingredients above and regularly incorporate them into your diet.
+Topical products and facials are fantastic ways to keep your skin looking its best, but if you are serious about treating your largest organ with love and care, invest in some of the above ingredients and regularly incorporate them into your diet.

 We’d love to know your favorite skin-boosting recipes!